tooxie/dnstls/README.md

 There are 2 ways of running the project:

 * Using docker
-* As a python script
+* As a Python script

 ### Using docker
 You can find a `docker-compose.yml` file in the root of the directory that will